PayRpc/PayRox-Go-Beyond/test/README.md

 - Check manifest generation scripts
 - Ensure proper manifest structure

+### PayRox Utilities Troubleshooting

+#### "Manifest missing merkleRoot/root or routes"

+- Ensure manifest file has either `root` or `merkleRoot` field
+- Verify `routes` array exists and has at least one entry
+- Check manifest file format and JSON validity

+#### "could not decode result data" (chunk prediction)

+- Verify DeterministicChunkFactory is deployed at the specified address
+- Ensure contract has `predict(bytes)` method
+- Check network connection and provider configuration
+- Try redeploying the factory contract

+#### "No route proofs found in manifest for verification"

+- This is informational - manifest lacks embedded proof data
+- Generate manifest with proof data for full verification
+- Use manifests with `proof` and `positions` fields for complete validation

+#### "route.proof and route.positions are required for verification"

+- Manifest format doesn't include proof data in routes
+- Update manifest generation to include Merkle proofs
+- Use `payrox:manifest:selfcheck` for basic validation without proofs

 ## AI Toolchain Integration

 PayRox Go Beyond includes a complete AI-powered development toolchain: